25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 Pest Inspections and Treatments

-Ongoing pest control services, which often cost $30 to $60 per month, can prevent future infestations.
-Regular inspections and early treatments reduce the risk of structural damage and larger repair bills.
+Ongoing pest control services, which cost $30 to $60 per month, help prevent future infestations and protect your house ownership costs from skyrocketing due to structural damage.

 Home Warranty Costs